GameStop's Options Frenzy: What You Need to Know

 GameStop Corp is a U.S. multichannel video game, consumer electronics, and services retailer.
 The company operates across Europe, Canada, Australia, and the United States.
 GameStop sells new and second-hand video game hardware, physical and digital video game software, and video game accessories, mainly through GameStop, EB Games, and Micromania stores and international e-commerce sites.
 The majority of sales are from the United States.

 Where Is GameStop Standing Right Now?
-With a volume of 3,568,577, the price of GME is up 1.74% at $26.9.
-RSI indicators hint that the underlying stock may be overbought.
-Next earnings are expected to be released in 15 days.
+Currently trading with a volume of 4,029,729, the GME's price is up by 3.19%, now at $28.79.
+RSI readings suggest the stock is currently may be overbought.
+Anticipated earnings release is in 14 days.

 Turn $1000 into $1270 in just 20 days?